 A defendant who is convicted of leaving the scene of an accident in which the victim dies faces a minimum mandatory one-year jail term in addition to a license suspension.
+If you are facing charges for leaving the scene of death, you need expert legal representation.
+Spring & Spring is ready to represent you.
+Call (617) 513-9444 today.

 The Commonwealth must prove four things to convict a defendant of leaving the scene of death.
 The elements are that the defendant: